syakirharis25/Command-Prompt/README.md

 <a name="introduction"></a>
 ## 1. Introduction.
 <img src="webassembly.png" height="150">
 The command line, also called the Windows command line, command screen, or text interface, is a user interface that is navigated by typing commands at prompts, instead of using the mouse.
-For example, the Windows folder in a Windows command line is "C:\Windows>" (as shown in the picture).
-In Unix or Linux, it may be "%" or ">" depending on the shell.
+For example, the Windows folder in a Windows command line is "C:\Windows>".
 Unlike a GUI (graphical user interface) operating system, a command line only uses a keyboard to navigate by entering commands and does not utilize a mouse for navigating.
 <br /><br />
 cmd.exe interacts with the user through a command-line interface.
 In Windows, this interface is implemented through the Win32 console. cmd.exe may take advantage of features available to native programs of its own platform.
 For example, in OS/2, it can use real pipes in command pipelines, allowing both sides of the pipeline to run concurrently.
 As a result, it is possible to redirect the standard error stream.
 (COMMAND.COM uses temporary files, and runs the two sides serially, one after the other.)